Visiting Chickasaw Country Wineries is the perfect girl’s weekend!

 Chickasaw native turned LA flair filmmaker brings his talent back to the country.
 Mulberry Wine Bar has so much energy flowing through it with a mix of native Chickasaw culture decor and modern country influence.
 When you walk in, you’re greeting with “Chokma” (pronounced Chickma), which means hello and welcome in Chickasaw.

 The wine bar is across the street from Blake Shelton’s restaurant – Ole Red.
 We asked if they had ever seen him.
 Of course, they have.
 He comes strolling in now and then.
 We visited the place and had the best hamburger while listening to country music.
 That was fun.

 The Rusty Nail Winery, Sulphur

 The Rusty Nail Winery is a boutique winery owned and operated by a mother-daughter team in downtown Sulphur.
-It features a gift shop, tasting room, and bistro, and all their wines are mixed, vetted, and bottled at the winery.
+It features a gift shop, tasting room, and bistro, and all its wines are mixed, vetted, and bottled at the winery.

 If you like sweet wines, a must-try is the peach chardonnay called Peep Toe.
 On specific nights they offer a canvas & cork workshop where you can paint and sip.
 We would have loved to do that, but our visit was during the day.
 We did a little antique shopping downtown as well.
-Then had dinner at Flower Bluff Manor just down the street (walking distance).
+Then had dinner at Flower Bluff Manor just down the street (within walking distance).
 That piece of steak was so good, but what was better was the chef’s homemade carrots and mashed potatoes!

 Waddell Vineyards, Ada

 Waddell Vineyards is the most beautiful wedding venue we have ever seen.
 One day while talking about weddings, they came up with the idea that they needed a winery.
 So they did!

-And, if you’re getting married and want to have a lovely wedding in the country, I highly recommend checking out this place.
+And, if you’re getting married and want a lovely wedding in the country, I highly recommend checking out this place.
 It has everything for your special day and the whole wedding party.
 They even have a lovely bride and groom suite adjacent to the barn.

 For the winery, tasting is complimentary, but you have to call ahead and make a reservation.